-BEST WEEK IN SEATTLE SPORTS HISTORY (doomed): Refers to week of Dec.
+BEST WEEK IN SEATTLE SPORTS HISTORY (doomed): Refers to the week of Dec.
 4-10, 2017, when the Sounders played in MLS Cup at Toronto FC, UW men’s basketball faced both Kansas and Gonzaga, the Seahawks played a Jacksonville Jaguars team that would reach that year’s AFC Championship game and Shohei Ohtani was set to decide on his MLB team.
-As a result, Kevin declared it “most important week in Seattle sports history” in episode 84, once mentioning possibility it could be best week.
+As a result, Kevin declared it “the most important week in Seattle sports history” in episode 84, once mentioning the possibility it could be the best week.
 Started well with shocking Husky hoops win over KU but faded quickly into infamy as Ohtani signed with the rival Angels, the Sounders were shut out by Toronto on Saturday and the Seahawks and UW men’s hoops both lost on Sunday.
 Now invoked whenever Seattle sports scene struggles.

 BLUE SCHOLARS (group): Legendary Seattle hip-hop duo of Geo and Sabzi, now defunct.
 Their Sonics-themed song “Slick Watts” is featured in the Peltoncast intro.

 BOLD PREDICTION (noun): A prediction that is plausible but not more than 25% likely at best.
 Featured in our Seattle sports year in review pods.
 Kevin serves as bold prediction ombudsman, creating possible conflict of interest.